marlonrichert/zsh-edit/README.md

 # Zsh Edit
-_Zsh Edit_ is a set of powerful extensions to the Zsh command line editor.
+_Zsh Edit_ is a set of handy utilities for making life easier on the Zsh command line.

 ## Requirements
-* Recommended: Zsh 5.8 or newer
-* Minimum: Zsh 5.4.2
+Tested to work with Zsh 5.8 and newer.

 ## Installating & updating
 I recommend using [Znap](https://github.com/marlonrichert/zsh-snap) or installing the plugin manually.
 You can also install it using any 3rd-party framework or plugin manager you like, but I won't document that here.

 ### Using Znap
 Aust add this to your `.zshrc` file: